 AI startups aren’t just making VCs rich—they’re reshaping the economy, the workforce, and even how we think about work itself.

-• Digital Transformation: Nearly in their operations.
+- Digital Transformation: Nearly 86% of CEOs say AI is now mainstream in their operations.

 But it’s not all sunshine and stock options.
 The rise of AI is also reshaping jobs, creating new roles (prompt engineers, anyone?), and making continuous learning a must.
 The “small team, big impact” phenomenon means even tiny startups can have outsized influence—sometimes with fewer than 50 employees.